 How to promote inclusion in the workplace

 Inclusion means facilitating an office culture where everyone feels valued, welcomed and seen.
-Here are a few ways to make that happen.
+To foster a more inclusive workplace, start with these steps:

 - Accommodate all holidays.
 Some of the most widely celebrated global holidays are barely acknowledged within American offices.
 And it can be alienating to see one religious tradition recognized while your own cultural beliefs are not accommodated.
 Support inclusion in your workspace by allowing flexible time off so your employees can observe the customs that are most important to them.